gabrielgt/EvergineDocs/manual/graphics/effects/index.md

 ---
 ![Effect header](images/effects.jpg)

 An **effect** is a _uber-shader_ so be able to represent a single shader or a large group of shaders.
-A shader is a piece of code written in a specific language creates to run on a GPU.
-The effects in evergine are written using [**HLSL**](https://docs.microsoft.com/en-us/windows/win32/direct3dhlsl/dx-graphics-hlsl-pguide).
-The effects automatically translate to another language when it is necessary.
+A shader is a **GPU program** that can be run  on the GPU and are able to perform rendering calculation using textures, vertoces and other resources.
+The effects in Evergine are written using [**HLSL**](https://docs.microsoft.com/en-us/windows/win32/direct3dhlsl/dx-graphics-hlsl-pguide).

+While HLSL is only supported by DirectX backends (DX11 and DX12), The effects are automatically translated to another language when it is necessary (to GLSL when using OpenGL, or Spir-V in Vulkan).

 ## Standard Effect